 - In response to: "What's the one thing you're never gonna give up?"
-I'm never going to give up my drive.
-And I don't mean my car, haha.
+I'm never going to give up my drive; and I don't mean my car.
 When I want something, I go for it.
 And I refuse to settle for anything less.

 - itsxlizzyxxox's latest answers

 "Tell us about a talent you’d love to have… but don’t."

 I wish I was better at singing; it would make Tuesday nights at Applebees that much more enjoyable for myself.

 Anyone that's been to karaoke night with me is probably going to say otherwise, but honestly I've never really considered myself a phenomenal singer, or even remotely close to a performer.

 I went to a performing arts magnet school for my middle school years.
 Everyone did something arts related in their spare time, whether it was singing in church, performing at the local playhouse or participating in a dance troop.
 Everyone had something, and a lot of the time I felt like I was just trying to keep up.

 All of the classes I took revolved around the arts, too.
 In academics, we would give class presentations, make art projects and perform in order to get the grade.

 And elective courses?
 My school offered everything from ceramics to musical theatre to advanced dance.
 My roster consisted of drama, musical theatre and chorus my second year.
 I was a lead character in school play both years, and the understudy in the musical my last semester.
 I tried out for all-state chorus and made it farther than anyone else, and then did all-county later that year.

 Yet I still didn't consider myself talented, and still don't.